Marilyn Erskine: Radio and theatre

-Film career
+Film and television

 Erskine appeared in several Hollywood movies in the early 1950s.
 Already in 1940, she stated a desire to become a Hollywood actress when she became an adult.
 Her first film was the 1951 western, Westward the Women, where she had a supporting role as Jean Johnson; she also appeared in MGM's documentary on the making on that film, Challenge the Wilderness (1951).
 The following year, she appeared in Above and Beyond, The Girl in White, and Just This Once, again in supporting roles.
 Her first co-starring role was in the 1953 musical biopic The Eddie Cantor Story.
 It was based on the life of the American singer and actor Eddie Cantor, who was still alive at the time.
 She then featured in a couple of films in 1953, before moving on to television.
 She was one of the narrators for the MGM documentary The Hoaxters (1953), a short history of communism.

-Television career

 Erskine appeared in almost every anthology drama series of the Golden Age of Television, from General Electric Theater to Westinghouse Studio One to Science Fiction Theater to Lux Video Theater to Climax!, appearing in over fifty different productions on thirty different series from 1949 to 1962.
 In her later career, after 1962, she primarily played roles on westerns and crime dramas.
 She was co-starred on the television series The Tom Ewell Show, playing Tom's wife, Frances Potter.
 This sitcom ran from September 1960 through May 1961 on CBS.
 She was a co-presenter for the Short Subject Awards category of the 26th Annual Academy Awards in 1954, and appeared as herself in the last episode of The NBC Comedy Hour June 10, 1956.
 She made two guest appearances on Perry Mason starring Raymond Burr.
-In 1964 she played Susan Pelham in "The Case of the Careless Kidnapper," and in 1966 she played Mirabel Corum in "The Case of the Unwelcome Well."
+In 1964 she played Susan Pelham in "The Case of the Careless Kidnapper", and in 1966 she played Mirabel Corum in "The Case of the Unwelcome Well".
 Her last role on television was in 1972, in the Ironside TV series, also starring Burr.

 Personal life

 Erskine married Hollywood producer and director Stanley Kramer in May 1945.
 The marriage was annulled two months later.
-She later remarried, to insurance executive Charles Curland in 1955, and had two children.
-Their home in Brentwood, California was featured in an article in the Fall 1958 issue of Architectural Digest.
+She later remarried, to insurance executive Charles Curland (1925–2012) in 1955, and had two children.
+Their home in Brentwood, California, was featured in an article in the Fall 1958 issue of Architectural Digest.